Not Quite Right by Elaine Jarvik and Robert Benjamin.

 This unauthorized parody follows the familiar characters of the Peanuts comic strip, now teenagers, as they deal with very difficult issues confronting young adults, including drug use, suicide, eating disorders — and the loss of a beloved dog to rabies.
 A dark comedy, the play moves through increasingly harrowing events to an ending both hopeful and haunting.

 The Other Place by Sharr White.
-Directed by Gwen Lewis.

 This compelling drama centers on Juliana Smithton, a successful neurologist whose life seems to be coming unhinged.
 Her husband has filed for divorce, her daughter has eloped with a much older man and her own health is in jeopardy.
 But in this brilliantly crafted work, nothing is as it seems.
 Piece by piece, a mystery unfolds as fact blurs with fiction, past collides with present and the elusive truth about Juliana boils to the surface.
+An abridged version of this play was LALT’s entry in NM AACTFest17 in Las Cruces.

 Rosencrantz and Guildenstern are Dead by Tom Stoppard.
-Directed by John Cullinan.